Patch Testing Specialist

 Allergy, Asthma, & Immunology Physician located in Dallas & Corsicana, TX

 If you ever had poison ivy or developed a rash after wearing rubber gloves, you’ve experienced allergic contact dermatitis.
 When you keep developing itchy rashes and other skin symptoms, the only way to diagnose the source of the problem is with patch testing.
-Monica Sandhu, DO, at Magnolia Allergy and Asthma has helped many patients find relief for contact dermatitis with patch testing, followed by treatment that targets their allergen.
+Dr. Sandhu at Magnolia Allergy and Asthma has helped many patients find relief for contact dermatitis with patch testing, followed by treatment that targets their allergen.
 To schedule an appointment, call one of the offices in Dallas or Corsicana, Texas, or use the online booking system.

 Patch Testing Q&A